finbourne/luminesce-sdk-java/sdk/docs/CertificateManagementApi.md

 [EXPERIMENTAL] ManageCertificate: Manages a new certificate (Create / Renew / Revoke)

  Manages a certificate.
 This could be creating a new one, renewing an old one or revoking one explicitly.
-The following error codes are to be anticipated with standard Problem Detail reports: - 400 BadRequest - something about the request cannot be processed - 401 Unauthorized
+The following error codes are to be anticipated with standard Problem Detail reports: - 400 BadRequest - something about the request cannot be processed - 401 Unauthorized - 403 Forbidden

 ### Example
 ```java